stephensxu/tuitui/README.md

 So far I've only tested and confirmed it's working on darwin_amd64

-After downloading put the executable in your `PATH` and you can use with `tuitui`
+After downloading put the executable in your `PATH`

+`mv ~/Downloads/tuitui_darwin_amd64 /usr/local/bin/tuitui`

+And you can use with `tuitui`

+If you get permission denied error when trying to execute this, do a chmod 777 on the file

+`chmod 777 /usr/local/bin/tuitui`

 ### Twitter App